Social policy and social justice

 • youth un/employment and youth justice.

-This is a dynamic research area, open to many possible postgraduate research projects.
-It coheres broadly with the multidisciplinary scope of both the Harm and Evidence Research Collaborative (HERC) and Innovation, Knowledge and Development (IKD), both of which welcome Postgraduate Student participation.
+Many staff are members of the Harm and Evidence Research Collaborative (HERC); Innovation, Knowledge and Development (IKD); and Global Challenges and Social Justice Research Centre (GCSJ).
 Research students are encouraged to participate in the supportive and collegial research culture in the discipline.

 Entry requirements